astropy/pyvo/docs/registry/index.rst

 There are two fundamental modes of searching in the VO:

 (a) Data discovery: This is when you are looking for some sort of data
-    collection based on its metadata; a classical example would be: “I need redshifts of extragalactic H II regions.”
+    collection based on its metadata; a classical example would be something like “I need redshifts of supernovae”.

 (b) Service discovery: This is what you need when you want to query all
     services of a certain kind (e.g., „all spectral services claiming to have infrared data“), which in turn is the basis of all-VO *dataset* discovery (“give me all infrared spectra of 3C273”)

-Both modes are supported by this module; in principle, for (b) you generally constrain the service type.
+Both modes are supported by this module.

 Basic interface